drquinn/drquinn.github.com/_posts/2015-02-03-collect-email-addresses-node-postmark-express.md

 	    req.end();
 	}

-You will need to require Node's HTTP module to send the HTTP Request to Postmark.
-The options are configured as expected by Postmark.
+In this snippet, we require Node's HTTP module to send the HTTP Request to Postmark.
+The **options** are configured as expected by Postmark.
 As you can see, the function **sendEmail** takes a string **toEmail** which we send from the **/addMail** POST route in our Express API.

 ###Conigure Postmark With Your Account Settings